pxslip/db-studio/docs/contributing/running-locally.md

 ## 8. Make your fixes/changes

-At this point you are ready to start working on Directus!
+At this point you are ready to start working on d9!
 Before diving in however, it's worth reading through the introduction to [Contributing](/contributing/introduction).

 ::: tip Debugging